 Guado al Tasso – Matarrocchio

 The Antinori family has done it again.
-Matarrocchio is equal to Ornellaia and Sassicaia, a wine of depth, complexity, and understated elegance.
-The estate was inherited by Piero Antinori’s mother and has been lovingly restored over the decades by Piero’s daughter Albiera and her sisters.
-They fell in love with the property and its grand sweep of 320 hectares of vineyards, situated in the most idyllic landscape imaginable.
+Matarrocchio equals Ornellaia and Sassicaia, a wine of depth, complexity, and understated elegance.
+Piero Antinori’s mother inherited the estate, which has been lovingly restored over the decades by Piero’s daughter Albiera and her sisters.
+They fell in love with the property and its grand sweep of 320 hectares of vineyards in the most idyllic landscape imaginable.
 It’s all here: the rolling hills, cypress trees, and olive groves.
-Planted with a mixture of Cabernet Sauvignon, Merlot, Syrah, Cabernet Franc, Petit Verdot, Vermentino Nero, and Bianco, Guado al Tasso makes a range of wines, non more lauded and loved than Matarrocchio.
+Planted with a mixture of Cabernet Sauvignon, Merlot, Syrah, Cabernet Franc, Petit Verdot, Vermentino Nero, and Bianco, Guado al Tasso makes a range of wines, none more lauded and loved than Matarrocchio.
 A single vineyard 100% Cabernet Franc wine, Matarrocchio is the glorious combination of terroir and first-class winemaking.
-First produced in 2007, the wine has gained in weight and complexity as the vines have matured along with understanding this very special site.
-It bears more than a passing resemblance to Cheval Blanc, with a dense palate of black fruit and graphite supported by elegant and sophisticated tannins.
-Approachable on release, Matarrocchio is nevertheless built to last.

 website: www.antinori.it